Please note new room location due to high number of bookings - More spaces still available!

 The event will also mark the launch of the International Network on Public Sexual Harassment (INPSH), based at Durham Law School.
 The network is the first of its kind to bring together academics, activists, researchers, and specialist women’s organisations from around the world who are involved in ending the sexual harassment of women in public spaces.
 It aims to enable better coordination and collaboration, as well as share research and policy-change on the public sexual harassment of women.

-All are welcome, the event is free to attend and refreshments will be provided, however pleasure ensure you book a place using this page.
+All are welcome, the event is free to attend and refreshments will be provided - please book your place using this page.
+If you are driving, there is street parking (pay and display) available nearby, for example along Old Elvet.
+The venue is wheelchair accessible.